tanzaki/laravel.blog-guides/getting_started.md

 $ rails --version
 ```

-If it says something like "Rails 5.1.1", you are ready to continue.
+If it says something like "Laravel 5.1.1", you are ready to continue.

 ### Creating the Blog Application

-Rails comes with a number of scripts called generators that are designed to make
+Laravel comes with a number of scripts called generators that are designed to make
 your development life easier by creating everything that's necessary to start
 working on a particular task.
 One of these is the new application generator,
-which will provide you with the foundation of a fresh Rails application so that
+which will provide you with the foundation of a fresh Laravel application so that
 you don't have to write it yourself.

 To use this generator, open a terminal, navigate to a directory where you have